 Do I need to send a donation form or publicity materials?

 No paperwork is needed for Showcase books.
 To streamline our response time to your donation, please include your email address so we can acknowledge receipt of your book(s).
 If you need a record of your donation for tax purposes, you may include a donation form.

 All we need is one copy of each book!

 What happens to publications after they are exhibited?

 After the Poets House Showcase ends each August, all books published in the same year as the Showcase (2019) will be displayed in a prominent section of the library for the next year, then added to the 2020 Showcase the following summer, before joining our permanent collection.
 All books published in the previous year (2018) are added to our permanent collection of over 70,000 poetry titles, where any visitor may read them, and our online catalog, where readers, researchers, and members of other libraries can find them.

 Has my book, or my press’s book, already been submitted to the Showcase?

-Please contact our Librarian & Archivist, Amanda Glassman, regarding this or any other question about the Showcase.
+Please contact Amanda Glassman regarding this or any other question about the Showcase.